Kourbania: In Thrace

 In the village of Mega Monastiri in northeastern Thrace, the community used to buy the most robust calves and raise them specifically for the kourbania.
 These animals designated for sacrifice were never used for farm labour.
 In some instances, the animal was bathed and decorated with flowers or ribbons, its horns decorated with strips of gold foil and led to sacrifice through all the streets in a joyous procession.

 The village priest then performed a number of rites to complete the consecration of the victim before the killing, but unlike the practice in antiquity, the act of killing the animal is no special office and can be performed by anyone.
 The sacrifice is followed by a festival.
 The food for the festival is prepared under the supervision of the churchwarden, and is blessed by the priest before the meal begins.
 In Mega Monastiri, these meals were the scene of gatherings of lineages or clans, each with its own stone table in the churchyard, the place of honour on the eastern end of the table reserved for the clan eldest.

 The prayers said by the priest over the victim have a long tradition of attestation, dating from at least the 8th century, establishing the animal sacrifice as long-standing within Christian tradition, over at least a millennium.

 Criticism

-The sixteenth canon of the Synod of Carthage asked the emperor to put an end to this practice, while the commentary of Balsamon indicates that it was widespread in the twelfth century, and it has survived to the present day.
+Many early church fathers wrote extensively against animal sacrifice as being inconsistent with Christianity.
+They said that the ceremonies fed power to demons.

 In the late 18th century, a monk Nicodemus denounced the kourbania as a "barbaric custom" and "vestige of ancient pagan error", without success, as he was himself accused of heresy by the village priests.

 Also in the 18th century, bishop Theophiles of Campania attacked the custom as an imitation of the "vain Hellenes".
 Greek ethnographers in the 19th century did not hesitate to identify the kourbani as a survival of pre-Christian Greek antiquity.

 Georgoudi (1979) prefers a comparison with the Hebrew sacrifices korban of the Old Testament, citing early medieval canons and conciliaries which denounce customs such as cooking meat in the sanctuary as Jewish and Armenian Christian, not Greek, practice.